Last Updated on August 7th, 2019

 If you are a teen and you have severe acne, there’s a good chance you have already heard of Cassandra Bankson.
 A major presence on YouTube, Cassandra Bankson offers great tips and insights on how to cover up the worst pimples and blemishes.

-Just to look at Cassandra Bankson you would think she was well-known, beautiful model.
-And now nineteen years old, she is.
-But as the ABC Good Morning America host Robin Roberts pointed out, Cassandra has been dealing with acne almost as long as she can remember, or at least since the age of eight.
+Just to look at Cassandra Bankson you would think she was a well-known, beautiful model.
+And now at twenty-six years old, she is.
+But when she first started posting videos about her severe acne online over a decade ago, she was in a very different place.
+As the ABC Good Morning America host Robin Roberts pointed out, Cassandra has been dealing with acne almost as long as she can remember, or at least since the age of eight.

 “I got my first pimple when I was in third grade.
 And as I had my ninth birthday and then ten, eleven, and twelve, it just kept getting progressively worse.”
 When Cassandra posted her facial close-ups online, it took her a while before she would even look at them herself.

 At first, Bankson thought that she would be getting the same hate for her acne online that she got at school.
 Her hope was that sharing photos of her severe acne online might help one girl or one guy who had the same problem and did not know that other teens had the same cosmetic challenges.